Plasma Cutter Nozzle Guide: Sizes, Types, and Maintenance

 As amperage rises, you need a larger orifice to pass higher gas flow, maintain arc stability, and cut thicker materials without blowout or double-arcing.

-Correct sizing preserves velocity and temperature, driving cutting efficiency, speed, and edge quality.
-Plasma stream temperatures can exceed 30,000°F (16,649°C); an undersized orifice at high current overheats, while an oversized one diffuses the jet and slows cutting.
+Correct sizing preserves velocity and temperature.
+That drives cutting efficiency, speed, and edge quality.
+Plasma stream temperatures can exceed 30,000°F (16,649°C).
+An undersized orifice at high current overheats, while an oversized one diffuses the jet and slows cutting.

-Inspect for wear—enlarged orifices degrade accuracy and kerf.
-Replace nozzles to maintain rated current, productivity, and compliance with manufacturer specs.
+Inspect for wear regularly.
+Enlarged orifices degrade accuracy and kerf consistency.
+Replace nozzles promptly to maintain rated current, productivity, and compliance with manufacturer specs.

 Selecting the Right Nozzle Size and Type